AishwaryaBaisane/animation_daily_task/README.md

 # animation_daily_task

-## ✨ Align & Text Animation Widget for Flutter 🚀
+## ✨ Align & Text Animation Widget 🚀
 - 🎨 Flutter widget to bring your UI to life with smooth alignments and engaging text animations!
 Perfect for making your Flutter app delightful and user-friendly.

 ## 🔑 Features